CodeAndCrux/codeandcrux.github.io/_posts/draft-give-it-a-year.md

 It worked out alright.
 I had a good job, a reliable car, good relationships with my parents and sisters, and had paid off my college loans in just a few years.
 But at the same time, I had been failing, for more than ten years, to attain some of the things I considered most valuable: friendship and romantic love.

-After I realized that, I started noticing how much fear played a role in everyones decisions.
+After I realized that, I started noticing how much fear played a role in everyone's decisions.
 It seemed a plague worse than the pandemic.
 I noticed my neighbors and friends being controlled by means of fear.

 I decided that living by fear was worse than dying, and fear doesn't guarantee survival anyway.

 I can state that decision in a couple sentences here, but it took me a while to realize it.
 My first big step occurred in January of 2021.
 The same guy who told me about the Zantac lawsuit asked if I would join his church choir group.
 That scared me, so I did it.
 I wasn't sure whether I wanted to be a church choir musician or not, but that didn't matter.
 I knew I wouldn't really know what I wanted if fear was obstructing my view.

 We played at a few Sunday morning Masses.
 It got easier every time.
 After I got past the fear, I truly enjoyed it.
-Best of all, I realized that I could do something in spite of my terror.
+Best of all, I realized that I could do something in spite of my fear.
 I could play guitar and sing well in front of a church full of people even though I was nearly blinded by panic.

 Until then, I wasn't aware that I could separate my fear from my enjoyment of something.
 I thought that if I was afraid, I couldn't enjoy it.
 But I learned that fear and enjoyment are separate.
 Of course it's no fun to panic for an hour, but in between the moments of panic, I felt focused and present.
 I felt like I was doing what I was supposed to do.
 I felt happy.